-LMDC management continues to carry out its planning and community development activities. including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff is working both in the office a few days per week and remotely on other days due to the Pandemic.
+LMDC management continues to carry out its planning and community development activities, including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
 LMDC staff monitored the activities of approximately 25 subrecipients and consultants.
-We executed one subrecipient agreement, amended two others and closed another.
-We also moved several projects closer to completion.
-LMDC staff distributed nearly \$18,285,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
-Approximately \$148,000 in administrative costs was charged to this activity for the quarter.
+We amended four subrecipient agreements and closed three others while moving several projects closer to completion.
+LMDC staff distributed over \$8,300,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+Approximately \$133,200 in administrative costs was charged to this activity for the quarter.
 Total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than 5% of total grant expenses.
-Additional administrative funding exists in activity ADMIN-7700 in our other grant but no funds have been spent from that activity in over two years.
-It appears that additional administrative funds may be needed to cover future costs associated with the winding down of the LMDC grants primarily due to the need for staff to continue monitoring ongoing projects and processing related grant payments.
-Delays caused by the Covid-19 Pandemic including supply chain issues and work stoppages extended project timelines beyond what had been planned or expected.
-New City fire safety and building code requirements have also contributed to project delays as has a significant backlog in construction and fire safety system inspections.
-To complicate matters further many grant recipients have suffered from high employee turnover causing less experienced personnel to be working on LMDC funded projects resulting in significantly more technical assistance being provided to grant recipients by LMDC management.
+Additional administrative funding exists in activity ADMIN-7700 in our other grant from which \$235.32 was spent during the second quarter of 2023.
+Additional administrative funds will be needed to cover future costs associated with the winding down of the LMDC grants primarily due to the need for staff to continue monitoring ongoing projects and processing related grant payments.
+Delays caused by the Covid-19 Pandemic including supply chain issues contributing to work stoppages extended project timelines beyond what had been planned or expected.
+Changes to City of New York fire safety and building code requirements have also contributed to project delays as have backlogs in construction and fire safety system inspections.
+To complicate matters further many grant recipients have suffered from high employee turnover resulting in less experienced personnel working on LMDC funded projects necessitating significantly more technical assistance being provided to grant recipients by LMDC management.
 More time and resources than anticipated have been applied to the completion of the planned property transfers between LMDC and the Port Authority of New York and New Jersey related to the World Trade Center Memorial and Redevelopment Plan.
-Every effort is being made to complete the remaining property transactions and close out the remaining LMDC funded projects.
+Efforts continue to complete the remaining property transactions and close out the remaining LMDC funded projects.